aburossi/LM-Olat/single_choice.md

 Questions should assess comprehension through interpretation or summary.
 Example:
 Which of the following best describes the role of cantonal governments in Switzerland?
-a) They are responsible for foreign policy decisions.
+a) They are responsible for foreign policy decisions inside their constituencies.
 b) They handle local education, healthcare, and policing.
 c) They have full control over the Swiss military.
 d) They manage all economic policies within Switzerland.